Class Action Lawsuit against Rust-Oleum (Rock Solid) Deck Restore 4.7/5 (584)

-Since the article was first originally published, we have had over 2000 comments and 450 Reviews from consumers who have used the Rust-Oleum Deck Restore (now named Rock Solid) and have had a poor experience with peeling and failure.
-If you have used Rust-Oleum Deck Restore please upload and post pictures of your exterior wood or deck.
+Since the article was first published, we have received over 2300 comments and 550 Reviews from consumers who have used the Rust-Oleum Deck Restore (now named Rock Solid) and have had a poor experience with peeling and failure.
+If you have used Rust-Oleum Deck Restore, please upload and post pictures of your exterior wood or deck.
 A short description of your experience would be helpful as well.
 This can be done in our comment area below.
-Feel free to also submit a Star Rating on the Rust-Oleum Deck Restore coating.
+Feel free to submit a Star Rating on the Rust-Oleum Deck Restore coating.

 Note: There has been a ruling on the Class Action Lawsuit as of March 6th, 2017: